Models of interacting bosons with exact ground states: a unified approach

-Both factors are readily calculable from a solution (if needed, a numerical solution) of the classical problem.
+are the equal-time structure factor and the first frequency moment of the dynamical structure factor, respectively. $E_\text{SMA}(\bm{q})$ is readily calculable from a solution (if needed, a numerical solution) of the classical problem.
 The famous single-mode approximation (SMA) amounts to adopting this variational energy as the actual excitation energy~\cite{Arovas1992,feynman2018statistical,girvin1986magneto}.
 The accuracy of this approximation can, in principle, be systematically estimated by calculating higher frequency moments of the dynamical structure factor, which can also be expressed in terms of correlation functions of the related classical problem.